Queen (butterfly): Taxonomy

 The queen is a member of the genus Danaus, which includes D. plexippus (monarch) and D. eresimus (soldier).
 It is of the family Nymphalidae of the order Lepidoptera.
 There are as many as eleven subspecies recognized.
 It is a native of the Nearctic and Neotropical realms.
 The conservation status of this species is secure, with no reported management needs.

 Life cycle and morphology

 Females lay small white eggs one at a time on larval host plants, usually members of the milkweed subfamily Asclepiadoideae.
 The egg hatches into a black caterpillar with transverse white stripes and yellow spots, and three pairs of long, black filaments.
 The caterpillar feeds on the host plant and sequesters chemicals that make it distasteful to some predators.
-It then goes through six instars, after which the larva finds a suitable spot to pupate.
+It then goes through five instars, after which the larva finds a suitable spot to pupate.
 The adult emerges 7 to 10 days afterwards.
 The queen butterfly has multiple generations per year.